OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 The following schematic examples illustrate each of the cases that come up while merging taxonomies.
-Note that, because the source taxonomies are added in order of priority, if there is a conflict between the workspace and the new source, we retain the workspace.
+Note that, because the source taxonomies are added in order of priority, if there is a conflict between the workspace and the new source, we retain what's in the workspace.

 1. ((a,b)x,(c,d)y)z + ((c,d)y,(e,f)w)z = ((a,b)x,(c,d)y,(e,f)w)z